Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 \subsubsection{Evaluation Dataset and Rationale}

 As no existing benchmark adequately captures empathic conversational behavior in conjunction with non-verbal signals, we constructed a small bespoke validation dataset tailored to our study.
 Specifically, we created a set of five prototypical conversations on distinct topics, resulting in a total of 21 conversational rounds.
 Each dialogue was designed to embed empathic cues alongside biometric-like metadata, following the same JSON-based structure generated by our Noldus FaceReader middleware outputs (Section~\ref{subsec:middleware}).
 This approach allowed us to simulate realistic multimodal interactions where user utterances were coupled with affective annotations (e.g., emotion category, intensity, valence, arousal).
+This dataset was created as a \emph{formative} input suite to support \emph{internal model selection} and pipeline validation under an LLM-as-a-Judge protocol.
+The dialogue style was inspired by emotionally rich evaluation prompts (e.g., EQ-Bench) \cite{paech2023eq}, but adapted to our task-specific constraints: (i) the priming blocks used in the study and (ii) the exact structured affect schema emitted by our middleware.
+We intentionally included (a) neutral/control cases, (b) affect-congruent cases, and (c) affect-incongruent cases in which the user text does not fully reveal the affective state, because these are the conditions where non-verbal context is expected to provide added information.

 The conversations were constructed to span the full spectrum of the Circumplex Model of Affect \cite{russell1980circumplex} in combination with the parameters typically assessed by FaceReader (emotion category, intensity, valence, and arousal).

-To ensure psychological plausibility and methodological rigor, the dataset was validated by a team of expert psychologists.
-By employing short conversational exchanges, we were able to test both conditions of coherence (alignment between facial input and emotional content) and incoherence (mismatch between the two).
-Furthermore, the conversations were balanced across arousal, intensity, and valence, avoiding over-representation of specific affective states and ensuring adequate coverage of the emotional spectrum.
+To ensure psychological plausibility and methodological appropriateness, the set was reviewed by three psychologists from our research group.
+They were not recruited as independent external raters, and their role was a qualitative content-validation and compliance screening step before using the set for model comparison.
+Each reviewer independently checked the prompts against pre-defined criteria: (i) \emph{psychological plausibility} of the scenarios and reactions, (ii) \emph{non-leading wording} (i.e., avoiding trivial lexical disclosure of the target emotion), (iii) \emph{safety/appropriateness} for the intended framing (no sensitive identifiers or undue clinical risk), and (iv) \emph{coverage} across congruent/incongruent conditions and diverse affective states.
+Disagreements were resolved via a brief consensus discussion and minor edits.
+We did not compute formal inter-rater reliability because this was not a quantitative labeling task but a formative screening procedure for a small, iteratively refined set.

 The decision to generate custom data was twofold: (i) existing empathic dialogue corpora rarely provide aligned biometric metadata, and (ii) replicating the \emph{FaceReader} format ensures forward compatibility with subsequent integration of actual sensor-derived signals.
 By adopting this design choice, our dataset effectively operationalizes the multimodal objectives of empathic prompting while maintaining experimental control.